UMD: A Globally Connected University

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

-Dr. John Merck is has been on the faculty in Geology and the Associate Director of the College Park Scholars Science and Global Change program since 1999.
+Dr. John Merck has been on the faculty in Geology and the Associate Director of the College Park Scholars Science and Global Change program since 1999.
 Dr. Merck has an excellent rapport with students.
 He has a command of issues and content in geology, earth science, paleontology, and organismal biology.
-He has been a leader on this program to Australia two times and annually takes students to the Grand Canyon and the Southwest US each March.
+He has been a leader on this program to Australia three times and annually takes students to the Grand Canyon and the Southwest US each March.

 For course, itinerary or in-country information, please contact the Program Director.
 For general questions or assistance with applying, contact EA Short-term Programs.